 - It’s important to receive ongoing feedback to improve with each assessment

 Q.5 Will IB English classes help to improve my SAT/ ACT score?

 - Yes – Reading and analyzing well will help to understand passages quickly

 - Brainstorming and essay planning skills will help you to write well if you choose that option

 - However, to score well in SAT/ACT exams, effective strategy and techniques are essential

 - You will need to attend 4-6 specific strategy classes to see a marked improvement in English reading and writing scores

-- Yes-Being articulate in your writing will help you to write better university essays and personal statements that will support university applications
+- Being articulate in your writing will help you to write better university essays and personal statements that will support university applications

-- All IB grades contribute to your final score, which is important for entry to UK universities; you should aim to achieve well in all subjects to maximise your score
+- All IB grades contribute to your final score, which is important for entry to UK universities; you should aim to achieve well in all subjects to maximize your score

 - Writing well will contribute to your Theory of Knowledge (TOK) and Extended Essay (EE) grades and hence your overall grade